-This period refers to a stage where scoliosis has been identified and diagnosed but is deemed by the physician to be not severe enough to intervene with any sort of treatment – bracing or otherwise.
+This period refers to a stage where scoliosis has been identified and diagnosed but is deemed by the physician to be not severe enough to intervene with any sort of scoliosis treatment for a child—bracing or otherwise.
 “The treatment for mild (<25°) adolescent idiopathic scoliosis (AIS) has traditionally been the ‘watch and wait’ approach1,2,3). “

 There have been multiple studies done on different types of braces – hard plastic braces, flexible braces made of multiple straps, bending and nighttime-only braces to name a few.
 Some doctors favor one type over another and feel like their patients are more compliant and successful with that type.
 The basic concept that all braces share is the pressure they apply externally to the curved spine.
 Some similarities that have come out of various studies done over the years are listed below:

 - A study done comparing the effectiveness of two different treatment protocols showed similar results to prior studies that longer hours of brace wear improved outcomes in high-risk adolescent idiopathic scoliosis patients.

 - Brace wear for lumbar curves is more effective than for thoracic curves.

 - Increased rotational deformity in the spine can decrease the success of brace wear.

 - The distance from the greatest part of the curve (apex) to the center of the body, the location of the apex in the spine, and the tilt of the 4th lumbar vertebra have shown a correlation to curve progression and possibly to low back pain.